tuobangli/24hours/README.md

-#go to Kuala Lumpur today, then waiting for DS-2019.
+#go to Kuala Lumpur today.